basxsoftwareassociation/bread/docs/source/quickstart.rst

         menu.Item(menu.Link(reverse_model(models.Event, "browse"), "Events"), "Events")
     )

-The :py:func:`bread.utils.urls.default_model_paths` shortcut does only require a single argument, the desired model to generate URLs for.
+The :py:func:`basxbread.utils.urls.default_model_paths` shortcut does only require a single argument, the desired model to generate URLs for.
 We add here an optional argument ``browseview`` to parameterize the browse view.
 By setting ``rowclickaction`` to ``"edit"`` a click on an entry in the browse list will open the according edit-form of the clicked item.